Purav Raja: 2015

 Raja started season on strong note.
 He reached to semifinals at Chennai Open.
 In February, he partnered with Fabrice Martin and made to the finals at Zagreb Indoors.
 This was Raja's second ATP world tour level final.
 They lost to second seeds Marin Draganja and Henri Kontinen in the finals.

 But after strong performance at ATP world tour level Raja started to struggle with his form.
 He could make it to only one Challenger final in first half of the season.
 He made good comeback in second half.
 He won a title at Portorož Challenger and made it to the finals at Hua Hin Challenger.
 He finished the year at no. 93 ranking in doubles.

 2016: Second ATP world tour title

 2016 proved to be very good year for Raja.
 He played for most part of the year with compatriot Divij Sharan and together they reached 6 ATP Challenger finals winning 4 of it.
 They won titles at Manchester Trophy Challenger, Aegon Surbiton Trophy, Open Castilla y León and Pune Challenger.
 The pair also won their second ATP world tour title at Los Cabos Open, Mexico.
 They defeated pair of Jonathan Erlich and Ken Skupski in the finals.

-In Grand Slams, Raja played his first ever match of French Open main draw along with Ivo Karlovic of Croatia.
+In Grand Slams, Raja played his first ever match of French Open main draw along with Ivo Karlović of Croatia.
 But they crashed out in the opening round of the men's doubles event.
-The duo lost 1–6, 2–6 to ninth seeded Polish-Austrian pair of Lukasz Kubot and Alexander Peya.
+The duo lost 1–6, 2–6 to ninth seeded Polish-Austrian pair of Łukasz Kubot and Alexander Peya.